microsoft/typechat.net/README.md

 The library contains classes for:
 * LLM bindings for TypeChat using the Semantic Kernel.
 All TypeChat examples use the Semantic Kernel to call LLMs
 * Program synthesis with Plugins: Automatically turns registered plugins into a PluginAPI that programs synthesized by the LLM can call.
 [Plugins Example](examples/Plugins/Program.cs)

+# TypeChat.Dialog
+TypeChat.Dialog is an early version of framework desiged for strongly typed interactions with Agents with built in interaction history and other features.

+    // Create an agent that interactively helps the user enter their health information, such as medications and conditions new Agent<HealthDataResponse>(new LanguageModel(Config.LoadOpenAI()))

 # Getting Started
 ## Building